- “Exoskeletons and Robots: Technology from Antiquity Until Now.”

 - “Developing an Archive on Ancient Greek Art in Washington, D.C: The Past, Present and Future of the Ancient Mediterranean Collections and Materials in the Smithsonian Institution.”

-Dr. Alexander Nigel, Smithsonian Institution, National Museum of Natural History, Residential Research Associate, Department of Anthropology, USA.
+Dr. Alexander Nagel, State University of New York, Fashion Institute of Technology and Smithsonian Institution, National Museum of Natural History, USA.

 - “Reflections on Divine Healing with Special Reference to Zulu and Greek Culture.”